 Staff had completed sepsis awareness training.
-Sepsis prompts for staff and patient information posters were displayed throughout the practice.
-This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.
+This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.